torstenboettjer/sandbox/README.md

 ## Technology Stack

-The nix package manager enables software deployments through a functional system-configuration language and can be distributed through git repositories.
-This simplifies code sharing and eases the transition from development and testing to production.
-System declarations eliminate the need for tools like Ansible and Terraform.
-While not obligating the use of orchestrators like Kubernetes, they empower operators to choose the optimal delivery method for their operational context.
-Unlike traditional infrastructure-as-code and platform automation tools that merge application requirements, system definitions, and implementation instructions in a single code base, system modules keep application requirements separate from system- and cloud-provider dependencies to enable operators enforcing security policies and validating regulatory compliance before launching a service.
+Other than a developer sandbox, the engineering sandbox does not rely on certain design paradigms, like micro-service or three tier architectures, but utilizes a functional system-configuration language to enable hybrid service configurations and accelerate a transition from development to testing and production for services that span private- and public clouds.
+A programmable paket manager eliminates the need for system configuration tools like Ansible, Script Runner and/or Rundeck and helps to avoid the use of hypervisors or container clusters if that is not beneficial.
+Operators remain flexible to choose the optimal delivery method for a service component after developers have finished their work and based on application requirements only.
+Unlike traditional automation tools that merge application requirements, system definitions, and implementation instructions in complex configuration files, system modules keep application requirements separate from system- and cloud-provider dependencies to enable operators to enforce security policies and to validate regulatory compliance without launching a service.

 ![Technology Stack](./doc/img/diagrams-technology.svg)

-A layered architecture allows system engineers to design service blueprints that integrate host-dependent services, such as databases, with node artifacts deployable as distributed systems in clusters or serverless environments.
-This architecture maintains deployment model flexibility, allowing decisions to be made later in the process.
-The first layer defines the hosting platform with a separate hardware- and system configuration module.
+A layered architecture allows system engineers to replicate service blueprints that integrate host-dependent services, such as databases, with node artifacts deployable as distributed systems in clusters or serverless environments.
+Architectural layers maintain the flexibility for engineers while standardizing operational processes.
+The first layer defines captures hardware- and system dependencies for every individual maschine.

  It remains decoupled from the application set to prevent platform dependencies.
 Additional modules can address context-specific machine requirements, such as mobility functions, cloud provider settings, or company-specific monitoring agents.
 The second layer defines solution components including hosted backend services, and the third layer addresses the development toolset and captures configurations for developer services.
 Local machine provisioning empowers engineers to override default settings at any layer, enabling security operators and service architects to test the entire stack with a functional model before staging and production.
 Local instances also eliminate implicit dependencies on higher level packaging formats and provider specific orchestrators, fostering a decentralized development process with configuration templates shared via Git.
 Programmatic assembly of dedicated servers ensures reproducibility, isolation, and atomic upgrades with consistent package deployments, independent of specific vendors or solutions.
 Dependencies and build instructions are specified in configuration files, facilitating clear separation of duties through simple directory or file access management.

 ### The System Flake (Admin/Root)
 This flake lives in the traditional root-owned location and controls the core OS only.